-The Associate in Arts in Social and Behavioral Sciences degree program provides students with a broad perspective on human behavior.
+The Associate in Arts Degree in Social and Behavioral Sciences provides students with a broad perspective on human behavior.
 It is designed to stimulate appreciation for, and understanding of, values, ideas, and artifacts of culture and society.
-Critical thinking skills and self-understanding through these courses provide a framework for lifelong study in a variety of disciplines.
+Critical thinking skills and self-understanding through these courses provide a framework for lifelong study and meaningful social change.

 Successful completion of the curriculum in Social and Behavioral Sciences offers students a breadth of knowledge that could be focused into single discipline degrees as well as applied to an interdisciplinary degree.
-The degree is intended for those who are considering transfer but have not decided on a major or for those who are required to complete a degree for job promotion.
+The degree is for those who are considering transfer but have not decided on a major or for those who are required to complete a degree for job promotion.
 In all cases, students should consult with a counselor to develop their own program of study.

-For the Associate in Arts Degree in Social and Behavioral Sciences, students must complete 18 units from at least two discipline areas listed below, the General Education pattern, and any needed electives for a total of 60 units.
-Students must receive a minimum grade of "C" or better in all courses for their major in order to qualify for the degree.
+To qualify for the Associate in Arts in Social and Behavioral Sciences degree, students must satisfactorily complete the major requirements specified below and the local AA/AS general education requirements for a total of 60 units.
+See the Associate Degrees and Certificates section of the catalog for more information on the local AA/AS overall requirements and the local AA/AS general education requirements.
 As this degree alone may not be complete preparation for transfer, students wishing to transfer to a 4-year institution should meet with a counselor to develop a plan which addresses all transfer requirements.